-Ranked among the top women’s health fellowships, the Washington University Maternal-Fetal Medicine fellowship prepares trainees to achieve excellence in academic medicine.
+Ranked among the top women’s health fellowships, our 3-year Maternal-Fetal Medicine fellowship prepares trainees to achieve excellence in academic medicine.

 Our fellows are fully integrated as members of the department, functioning as faculty members and recognized as peers.
 In labor and delivery, fellows train with board-certified in maternal-fetal medicine physicians in the inpatient and outpatient areas.
 Significant training in prenatal diagnosis, ultrasound and fetal care is also provided.